It's easy to make a low carb roasted garlic cream sauce to add flavor to any meat dish. And, there's a dairy-free option to make it paleo friendly.

 The reason why I peel the garlic cloves is because I like to puree them into the sauce.
 Other recipes use the roasted garlic juice instead.

-The health benefits of garlic are numerous.
-That’s why I never shy away from eating it regardless of how bad I may smell afterwards.
+I never shy away from eating garlic regardless of how bad I may smell afterwards.

 One of the things I've found that helps with garlic breath is chewing on a fennel seeds.
 It's a tip I discovered from a reader after posting about eating sinangag cauliflower fried rice for breakfast.